DISABILITY DETERMINATION TECHNICIAN, K12

 Education and Experience requirements at this level include those at Level II, plus two additional years of experience in the Social Security Disability Program at a designated state agency.

 Level IV: Code: K12D Salary Band: I

 Incumbents at this leadership level perform duties and responsibilities of the Disability Determination Technician position at all levels of complexity, in accordance with the Social Security Disability Program.
 At this leadership level and as assignment dictates, the incumbents will be responsible for quality review of disability claims post-adjudication, and will make corrections or return to the Disability Determination Specialist for correction.
-The incumbent at this level may also assist with special projects which could include but are not limited to, liaison to national DDD offices and managing congressional inquiries.
+The incumbent at this level may also assist with special projects which could include but are not limited to, liaison to national DDD offices.
 The incumbent coordinates division or unit team program activities, both internal and external to the division and may supervise employees at all levels within the job family.
 In the absence of the Specialist, the Disability Determination Technician would assume temporary oversight of caseload in order to monitor any new developmental issues such as newly receipted medical evidence from medical sources and or claimants and will refer cases to professional staff for final adjudication before appropriately routing cases for clearance.

 Knowledge, Skills and Abilities required at this level include those identified at Level III plus knowledge of effective supervisory principles and practices.
 Ability is required to organize, prioritize and assign work, and determine work flow; to maintain confidentiality; to conduct research on program issues; and to develop and present training.

 Education and Experience requirements at this level include those identified at Level III, plus two additional years of experience in the Social Security Disability Program at a designated state agency.

 Latest revision: 07-02-14